What happens when you don’t have a solid sales enablement strategy?

 One of the benefits of continuous sales coaching is that your team receives the support and guidance to upskill and improve their performance.

-It’s important that leaders keep tabs on all pipeline deals so they can deliver useful coaching sessions at the optimum time.
+It’s important that leaders keep tabs on all pipeline deals so they can deliver useful coaching sessions at the right time.

 This could include simple steps on how to generate rapid quotes and instructions on how to follow up.